-Japanese (Nihongo 日本語) is one of the most spoken languages in the world.
-Depending on one's definition of a language, it may be ranked as the eighth to the tenth most spoken language.
+Japanese (Nihongo 日本語) is a major world language.
+Depending on how one defines a language, it may be ranked as the eighth to the tenth most spoken language.
 Japanese is predominantly spoken in Japan.
-Japan has three means of address in Japan.
-Usually, Japan is called 日本, which is usually pronounced as Nihon にほん, but it may also be pronounced as Nippon にっぽん.
+In Japanese, "Japan" is called 日本, which is usually pronounced as Nihon にほん, but it may also be pronounced as Nippon にっぽん.
 Nippon is favored in formal settings, but in reality, Nihon and Nippon are both used in many of the same situations.
-The country is also formally called Nipponkoku 日本国 (the nation of Japan).
+The country is formally called Nipponkoku 日本国 (the nation of Japan).

 The country of Japan is said to have been founded by Emperor Jimmu (Jimmu Ten'nō 神武天皇) on February 11, 660 B.C.
-Its national flag is called the Hinomaru 日の丸, which symbolizes how it is the land of the rising sun.
-In this lesson, you will learn about the arguably ten most important aspects of Japanese.
-In doing so, the mysteries of Japanese grammar that will be unraveled in the following lessons may not be so mysterious after all.
+Its national flag is called the Hinomaru 日の丸, a reference to it being the land of the rising sun.
+In this lesson, you will learn about ten of the most important aspects of Japanese.
+In doing so, the mysteries of Japanese grammar that will be unraveled in the lessons that follow won't be so mysterious after all.

 Before delving into what Japanese is, let's first address one concern you've likely had thus far: how to say basic everyday expressions.
 Below are some of those most important phrases that you can use with Japanese speakers.

-Words are composed of sounds.
-Each language has its own set of rules that govern how sounds come together to make words.
-These rules are collectively referred to as the phonology of the language.
-How the sounds simply sound is referred to as the phonetics of the language.
+Words are composed of sounds, and every language has its own set of rules that govern how sounds come together to make words.
+These rules are collectively referred to as the phonology of a language.
+How sounds simply sound is referred to as the phonetics of a language.

 A vowel is a speech sound made by vibrating the vocal colds without obstructing airflow from the lungs.
-In Japanese, there are only five vowels, which is considerably less than English.
-In Lesson 1, these five vowels were notated as /a/, /i/, /u/, /e/, and /o/.
+In Japanese, there are only five vowels: /a/, /i/, /u/, /e/, and /o/.
 However, they aren't exactly like their English counterparts.
-To learn more about these vowels, we need to learn more about what vowels are.
+To learn how they differ, we need to learn more about what vowels are.

 High vowels are made with the tongue raised high.
 Oppositely, low vowels are made with the tongue lowered.
 Front vowels are made by placing the tongue as close to the front of the mouth as possible.
 Oppositely, back vowels are made by placing the tongue as far back in the mouth as possible.

-Chart Note: The diagram below maps out the vowels of Japanese in the vowel space of the map with these qualities in mind.
+Chart Note: The diagram below maps out the vowels of Japanese in a vowel space that is meant to represent the dimensions of height and forwardness in the mouth.
 The further left you go, the closer your tongue is to the front of the mouth.
 The further right you go, the father your tongue is from the front of the mouth.
 The further up you go, the higher up the tongue is.
-The further down you go, the lower up the tongue is.
+The further down you go, the lower the tongue is.

 The vowel /a/ is made by with the tongue low but central in the mouth.
 It is more like the "a" sound found in British English or Spanish.
-The vowel /i/ is made with tongue raised high in the front of the mouth.
-The vowel /u/ is also a high-vowel but it's made with the tongue in the back of the mouth.
-In the diagram, it is marked with a diaeresis to indicate that it is not made with rounding the lips like its English counterpart.
-The vowels /e/ and /o/ are made with the tongue positioned centrally in the mouth.
-Whereas /e/ is made by placing the tongue closer to the front, /o/ is made by placing the tongue to the back of the mouth.
+The vowel /i/ is made with the tongue raised high in the front of the mouth.
+The vowel /u/ is also a high-vowel, but it's made with the tongue in the back of the mouth.
+In the diagram above, it is marked with a diaeresis (two dots) to indicate that it is not made while rounding the lips like its English counterpart.
+The vowels /e/ and /o/ are made with the tongue at the center of the mouth.
+Whereas /e/ is made by placing the tongue closer to the front, /o/ is made by placing the tongue back in the mouth.

 You may remember the terms seion 清音, dakuon 濁音, handakuon 半濁音, and yō'on 拗音 when we learned about Kana 仮名.
-However, they don't 100% match with the terms above because they concern more with how sounds have been traditionally ordered.
+However, they don't 100% match with the terms above because they describe how sounds have been traditionally categorized.